The State Of Workplace Messaging 2023: Microsoft Teams, Webex, & More

 “Zoom must extend its experience to non-knowledge workers.
 We are talking about a potential market of 2.1 billion workers that also needs to be connected.”

 With the likelihood of Zoom’s user base increasing for video and phone, the adoption of Zoom Team Chat is a safe assumption.
 While the obvious choice would be to displace an existing app, reality is that there needs to be a period of coexistence.

 For example, businesses using Webex devices to facilitate in-office meetings may have instances of Zoom where home workers adopted an app of their own choosing.

 Rather than forcing users back to the office to use Webex only, businesses can embrace message interoperability between Zoom Team Chat and other apps so the messaging components of both apps can be utilized.

-It is this trend, alongside further general Zoom growth, that businesses must plan for in 2022.
+It is this trend, alongside further general Zoom growth, that businesses must plan for in future.

 Microsoft switched from reporting daily active users (DAU) to monthly active users in 2021.
 Some speculators will suggest that this is to create false progress of Microsoft Teams’ growing usage.